caraml-dev/turing/docs/how-to/create-a-router/configure-ensembler.md

 implementation as an entire web service automatically.

-To configure your router with a Pyfunc ensembler, simply select from the drop down list your desired ensembler registered in your current project and indicate your desired timeout value and resource request values:
+To configure your router with a Pyfunc ensembler, simply select from the drop down list your desired ensembler registered in your current project.
+You'll also need to indicate your desired timeout value and resource request values:

 ![](../../.gitbook/assets/pyfunc_ensembler_config.png)